PERS Plan 2

 How does retiring early affect my monthly benefit?

 When you retire early, your monthly benefit amount is reduced to reflect that you will be receiving your pension payments for a longer period of time.
-The amount of the impact depends on the amount of service credit you have, the date you retire, your age and the early retirement factor used.
+The amount of the impact depends on the amount of service credit you have, the date you retire and your age.
 (See “Early retirement benefit formulas” below.)

 Early retirement factors